 Bright Spot History

-BSV began getting involved with agriculture and started growing produce in raised beds at 16 raised beds at Rodney Reservoir garden.
-Produce sold through the Cool Spring Farmers Market
+BSV began growing produce in 16 raised beds at the Rodney Street Reservoir Garden.
+The produce grown was then sold at the Cool Spring Farmers Market.

 BSV partners with the Department of Health and Social Services to continue production and programming at the historic greenhouse on the DHSS Herman Holloway Campus.
 It “rebrands” as Bright Spot Farms (BSF) and breaks ground to add a ½ acre of in-ground vegetable production at Herman Holloway.
-BSF also begins selling produce at more farmers markets and through a mobile market.
+BSF also begins selling produce at additional farmers markets and via a refrigerated truck (a.k.a. the ‘mobile market’).

 New Castle County takes over running the Cool Spring Farmers Market, and BSF continues to serve the community as a vendor.